mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 I’m calling this a biologically-inspired dynamic obstacle-avoidance test.

 Once I get the joystick setup I'll get a video of it chasing him around the board.
-I was too concerned about him eating the **Electric Spaghetti** or getting stuck in a belt to do much other than scoop him off with the machine running a preset program.
+I was too concerned about him eating the belts and chewing on the **Electric Spaghetti&trade;** ...or getting stuck in a belt to do much other than scoop him off with the machine running a preset program.

 > Note to self: install kill switch.
 {: .prompt-danger}